If I Don't Feel Any Feelings of Love for My Newborn Child Am I a Monster? If I Don't Feel Conviction or God's Presence Does That Mean I'm a Lost Soul?

 Jeremiah 17:10

-The jury that thinks they can see the guilt on a person's face and sentences him as guilty, may not realize this but they are claiming to have the power to search the heart and mind through the facial expression or behaviors, and they are claiming the right to administer a fair reward or judgment based on that secret knowledge.
+The jury that thinks they can see the guilt on a person's face and sentences him as guilty, may not realize this but they are claiming to have the power to search the heart and mind through the facial expression or mannerisms, and they are claiming the right to administer a fair reward or judgment based on that secret knowledge.

 This is something only God can do, and they are greatly overstepping their place as human beings to make decisions in this way!